Evrynetlabs/warp-client/README.md

 ![Flows](./public/warp-deep-big-picture.png)

+#### Summary of flows

-    Warp client is responsible providing in interface for end-users to interact our warp contract with Warp SDK as a core logic for scaffolding a raw transaction.
-Warp API is only responsible for validating a raw transaction sent by warp SDK and submit to each chains (either Stellar or Evrynet)
+Warp client is responsible providing an interface for end-users to interact our warp contract with Warp SDK as a core logic for scaffolding the raw transaction and Warp API for validating a raw transaction sent by warp SDK and submit to each chains (either Stellar or Evrynet).

 ## Prerequisites
 - Knowledge of Warp Contract [here](https://github.com/evrynetlabs/warp-contract)
-- Knowledge of EER2 (Evrynet) [here](https://github.com/evrynetlabs/credit-contract)
+- Knowledge of EER-2 (Evrynet Enhancement Request) [here](https://github.com/evrynetlabs/credit-contract)
     - User needs to `setApprovalForAll(address _operator, bool _approved)` and let a custodian contract as an operator
      - For custom credit contract, user needs to `SetMinter(uint256 indexed _typeID, address _minter);` and let let a custodian contract as a minter

 # QuickStart

-> This repository already provided you an easy steps for starting the project.
+> This repository already provided you easy steps for starting the project.
 You can start the project through `make` commands

 ## Available Commands

 In the project directory, you can run:

-`make compose-dev`
+> `make compose-dev`

 For full docker-compose local run, or

-`make compose-build`
+> `make compose-build`

 For only building a docker compose images.

 And if you only want to run the application with existing build services as well, run:

-`make compose-run`
+> `make compose-run`

 For unit testing, run:

-`make test`
+> `make test`

 For Lint check, run:

-`make lint`
+> `make lint`

 On `make compose-run` and `make compose-build`, you can specify warp configuration environments through flags

-`make compose-up`

-You can use `make compose-up` instead of `make compose-dev`, but don't forget to specify environment as stated in

 Available flags: